evandagrift/codexroyale.com/README.md

 ## Cards

-* ### //api/Cards [Admin Only] (Post w/ JSON in Body) Adds the card to the database if it is new.
+* ### //api/Cards [Admin Only] (Post w/ JSON in Body) Adds the card to the database if it is not currently in the database

 * ### //api/Cards [All] (Get)
 Returns all cards in the database